If CCleaner is not already running, open Start Menu by clicking on Start button or pressing Windows Key on keyboard.

-As CCleaner needs administrative rights for cleaning temporary files and registry, User Account Control will pop up.
-Click Continue (Vista) or Yes (7 and 8).
+As CCleaner needs administrative rights for cleaning global temporary files and registry, User Account Control will pop up in Windows Vista and later.
+Click Continue (Vista) or Yes (7 and 8/8.1).

 CCleaner asks you about Intelligent Cookie Scan at first launch.
 The feature keeps your login details for common web services such as GMail, Hotmail and Yahoo Mail, if you are currently logged on to any of these.
 Click Yes (Recommended) here.

 To restore Intelligent Cookie Scan later, you can open Options tab on the left and click Cookies.
 Then right-click in Cookies to Delete or Cookies to Keep list and select Intelligent Scan.